Jambalaya and the Cajun Holy Trinity

 Most attribute the French heritage of the Louisiana bayou people to coining the name for this dish.
 The enslaved Africans living in of the area used the word “ya” for rice and the Cajun French speakers eventually adopted this word for wild rice.
 Combining the phrase ham with rice in their dialect resulted in the phrase “jambon à la ya”.

-- The trinity of vegetables: onions, bell peppers and celery
+- The trinity of vegetables: onion, bell pepper and celery

 - The trinity of herbs: oregano, thyme and bay leaf